2.1.1sr - SRTC Procedure: Statement of Equal Opportunity

 Responsibility:

-The Vice President for Institutional Advancement and Director of Marketing and Public Relations have the overall responsibility for ensuring this procedure is implemented.
+The Director of Marketing and Public Relations has the overall responsibility for ensuring this procedure is implemented.

 References: